ITA Language Screenings

 - Readings come from non-technical or university material written for a general audience.

-- ITAs are evaluated on comprehensibility of oral reading.
+- ITAs are evaluated on comprehensibility of their oral reading.

 - ITAs are evaluated on the comprehensibility of communication with the student.